-The core of behavioral analytics is events.
-Events describe any action a user can perform in your application (like opening the app or creating an account, for example) or any activity associated with the user (like push notifications).
+And the building blocks of behavioral analysis is events.
+Events represent any action a user can perform in your product (like opening the app, creating an account, viewing a video) or any activity associated with the user (like making a purchase).

 Sending optimal event data to your analytics platform is the single most important step toward understanding how your users are engaging with your product.
 If you’re too hasty in instrumenting your analytics you may never get the full value of your data.

 Follow these 10 steps to start off analyzing user behavior the right way.

 Step 1: Define your business and analytics goals.

 What are you and your team working towards?
 What is your overall goal?
 Think of the business objectives you want to achieve.
 Once you have your overarching goal established, how can you work towards this?
 Establish the key performance metrics (KPIs) that you are focused on improving in order to achieve your goal.

 Let’s say your business objective is to increase revenue.
 Your KPIs may be: